 - The xylitol I bought looks and tastes SO much like sugar, how can I be sure it is a pure form of xylitol?

-- Do Streptococcus mutans (caries bacteria) get used to xylitol?
+- Do Streptococcus mutans (cavity-causing bacteria) get used to xylitol?

 - Why do my teeth appear smoother after using xylitol?